aaron-is-the-best2114/Final-Product/README.md

 **Day 30 Button w/ LED**
 ---------------------------
  **1.** The LED is already setup from the Speed Sensor.
-Place the button on a breadboard so that
+Place the button on a breadboard so that the pins are up and down and there are not pins on the side of them.

+ **2.** Connect the top left pin on the button to a `10k Ohm` resistor which will connect to a `3V3` rail on a breadboard.

+ **3.** Connent the top left pin on the button again to `GPIO 13` on the Raspberry Pi.

+ **4.** Connect the bottom right pin on the button to any available `GND` pin on the Raspberry Pi or a breadboard.